voxpupuli/puppet-staging/README.md

 Manages staging directory, along with download/extraction of compressed files.

-WARNING: Version 0.2.0 no longer uses hiera functions.
-The same behavior should be available in Puppet 3.0.

-NOTE: Version 1.0.0 will be the last feature release.
-New functionality such as checksum will be implemented in a type/provider module [puppet-archive](https://www.github.com/voxpupuli/puppet-archive).

 ## Usage

 Specify a different default staging path (must be declared before using resource):